p-adams/auth/README.md

 ## Simple Auth

-Simple auth program implemented in various langauges that minimally demonstrates the following:
+Simple auth program implemented in various languages that minimally demonstrates the following:

-- Console IO
+- Console IO: get username/password from console
-- File IO
+- File IO: store/retrieve username/password from file
-- Error Handling
+- Error handling: terminate program when bad credentials are entered.

 ## About